Tornquist/tornquist.github.io/_posts/2015-05-01-online-toolbox.md

 Doug's system was effective and met the need that existed, but required both a fair amount of time and a fair amount of skill to maintain.
 I had my work cut out for me though, Doug had figured out what the need was and already determined how the userbase inside Purdue Bands functioned.
 The Minimum Viable Product existed, and the next logical step was version 2.0.
 With all of his "market research" in hand, I made it my goal to eliminate my job.

-# Movement II: Making Contact
+# Movement II - Making Contact:

 When I set out to add the new parental contact information I discovered a fundamental flaw in the original design.
 There was no way for the people responsible for managing recruitment to adjust a contact form on their own.
 To do so, they would have to contact the current webmaster and wait for that individual to take care of it.
 In most cases it could be done fairly quickly, but as this is a student run endeavor, what if someone has a bad week?
 Or a bad month?
 In that case, it could be a few weeks or longer before the form is updated, and for what?
 To collect a few more pieces of information.
 The first phase of this project revolved around creating a system that allowed for instantaneous modification of the contact form.
 I wanted a form built in such a way that you could add and remove new fields at will and do so without having to change the database structure at all.